Weight Management Gummies: What Manufacturing Actually Decides

 Fiber concepts: the water activity trap nobody plans for

 Many weight management gummy ideas include fiber-like ingredients.
-The catch is that these materials can shift how water behaves inside the gummy over time.
+But these materials can shift how water behaves inside the gummy over time.
 That becomes a shelf-life issue, not a “day one” issue.

 • Sweating (sticky surface, clumping in the bottle or pouch)